Ktt-Development/docs.kttdevelopment.com/webdir/api/locale.md

+---
+title: Localization
+body: |
+    Guide to making a plugin work with multiple languages.
+---
 # Locale

 A [`LocaleBundle`](/webdir/documentation/com/kttdevelopment/webdir/api/LocaleBundle.html) is used to add support to multiple languages for the plugin.
 A locale bundle can be retrieved using the [`getLocaleBundle`](/webdir/documentation/com/kttdevelopment/webdir/api/WebDirPlugin.html#getLocaleBundle(java.lang.String)) method in the plugin.